 As it gets nearer to Halloween, inflate Halloween balloons each day to keep at your facility’s front desk to pass out to visiting kids.
-In addition, keep a witch’s cauldron at the front desk that is filled with candy and Halloween party favors like bouncing eye balls, black spider rings, or pumpkin pencils.
+In addition, keep a witch’s cauldron at the front desk that is filled with candy and Halloween party favors like bouncing eye balls or spider rings.
 You can also use a permanent marker to draw eyes and a mouth on white balloons to make ghosts, and on orange balloons to make pumpkins.

 Dining Room Tables

-Fill mini cauldrons with orange tissue paper to use as table centerpieces on your Dining Room tables.
-In addition, string Halloween chains throughout the Dining Room for added decoration.
+Fill pumpkin cups or jack o lantern pails with orange tissue paper to use as table centerpieces on your Dining Room tables, or use these fun Halloween themed centerpieces that are already made.
+In addition, string Halloween paper chains throughout the Dining Room for added decoration.
 For a healthy yet spooky snack, pass out some oranges or tangerines that have jack-o-lantern faces drawn with marker!

 For the apartment doors of your facility, invite residents to decorate masks with paint and glitter before hanging them on their front door for the holiday.
 Then they can wear them on Halloween day!

 Decorate your Activity Room with a Halloween scene that can be placed on one of the walls.
-In addition, keep residents returning to the Activity Room by placing a cauldron of gold coin chocolates available as treats to those who participate in activities.
+In addition, keep residents returning to the Activity Room by placing a cauldron of candy as treats to those who participate in activities.

 Use a Halloween decorating kit to provide a variety of fun, hanging Halloween decorations throughout your facility.
 In fact, get residents in on the decorating by hosting a Halloween Hallway Contest, in which residents compete to decorate the best hallway in your facility.